 – Which technologies would you recommend for beginners to study?
 Which are the most sought after?

 Web technologies and everything related to network programs.
 Python/Django, .NET and Java position themselves as the behemoths: thorough, and with a very rich functionality. .NET is fast to develop, and there are many specialists and, correspondingly, many projects.
 There is a wide range of tasks in РНР, which is an open cross-platform language.
 99% of hostings support websites in PHP.
 There might be only a few new tasks but there are enough projects to support older products.

 – I have encountered a negative attitude towards PHP.
 It even appeared to me that some people equate projects on PHP with so-called “shitcode”.

 In reality the disorganisation is in some people's heads and not in PHP.

 – You mean that it's not PHP itself which is defective but the projects written in it?

 Here's how it works.
 PHP is easy to master: it's not strictly specialised and has lots of modules, so everybody with the slightest interest in programming starts learning it, including shitcoders who don't have a systematic enough mind set.
 It's these people who produce the shitcode: this is where you insert a piece of code into any part of a page so that something will be displayed there, and this code begins to pile up without any systematic approach.
 PHP allows coders to do that and is abused by some people.
-Still, some serious websites are written in PHP, such as VK and Facebook, although some of the code has probably been rewritten in Python.
+Still, some serious websites are written in PHP, such as VK and Facebook (recognized as an extremist organization by the Russian government), although some of the code has probably been rewritten in Python.
 Only six years ago all major products apart from Microsoft were written in PHP.

 – What can you say about Java?